Chapter 8. Collections and Enumerators

 convert from a convenient type to the type required by the

-enumerator exposed from get__NewEnum
+enumerator exposed from get__NewEnum.
+This is because,

 although you get to decide the type of the container in a template

-parameter, you’re no longer implementing get__NewEnum
+parameter, you’re no longer implementing get__NewEnum.

-The template parameters of ICollectionOnSTLImpl
+The template parameters of ICollectionOnSTLImpl are as follows:

 The